Dr. Sophie Van Der Zee

-I am a Research Associate in the Security Group of Cambridge University's Computer Laboratory, working on the Deterrence of Deception project led by Prof. Ross Anderson.
+I am a post-doctoral researcher in the Security Group of Cambridge University's Computer Laboratory, working on the Deterrence of Deception project led by Prof. Ross Anderson.
 This project is aimed at understanding how deception in online settings is different from face-to-face lying, and how we can utilize this information to prevent people from lying.
 In addition to my work as a post-doctoral researcher in Cambridge, I also hold two honorary Research Fellowships.
 I am a College Research Associate at King's College, Cambridge, and together with my colleague David Modic I work on a research project on identifying victims and perpetrators of Internet Fraud: To deceive or be deceived.
 The second Honorary Research Fellowship concerns another practical application of social psychology research.
 Within the Department of Medical and Sport Sciences at Cumbria University in the UK, I am involved in Health Psychology related research on topics such as pain perception and self-image.

 I hold a PhD in Forensic and Social Psychology from Lancaster University (UK), completed under the supervision of Prof. Paul J. Taylor and Dr. Lara Warmelink.
 For my PhD project I used motion capture equipment to measure if nonverbal mimicry is affected by lying.
 Previous education includes a Master's degree in Psychology and Law (Honors/Cum Laude) from Maastricht University in the Netherlands, and a Bachelor degree in Social Psychology from Utrecht University in the Netherlands.